What is collective bargaining?

 Collective Bargaining

-the process through which the union and the employer negotiate a collective agreement.
+the process through which you and your co-workers negotiate a collective agreement with the employer.
 Collective bargaining rights are guaranteed by the Labour Relations Code.

 Concessions

-when the union agrees to a contract provision that takes away a right, benefit, or working condition that we won in a previous contract.
-We have a firm commitment not to accept concessions that reduce the strength of our agreement
+when a union agrees to a contract provision that takes away a right, benefit, or working condition that the union members won in a previous contract.
+Your Negotiating Committee has a firm commitment not to accept concessions that reduce the strength of your agreement

 Endorsement

 after consultation with the members, including through the bargaining survey and direct outreach, the Contract Committee will assemble a bargaining package to bring to the table with UBC.
-Before we begin bargaining, the membership will vote whether or not to endorse the package, meaning that the package reflects the needs of our membership as a whole
+Before the Negotiating Committee begins bargaining, you and your co-workers will vote whether or not to endorse the package, meaning that the package reflects the needs of the membership as a whole

 Impasse

 a point in bargaining where further negotiations will not lead to substantial progress towards an agreement.
-If we have discussed all of the bargaining proposals with UBC but do not have a tentative agreement that the negotiation team believes the membership will find acceptable, we can declare impasse
+If your Negotiating Committee has discussed all of the bargaining proposals with UBC but do not have a tentative agreement that the negotiation team believes the membership will find acceptable, they can declare impasse

 Job Action